Why Do Methodists Sprinkle in Baptism? Get the Facts

 Methodist infant baptism

-What happens at a Methodist baptism?
+What Happens At a Methodist Baptism?

 The process of baptism in Methodism is threefold: (1) what happens in the moments leading up to the baptism, (2) the baptism itself, and (3) what happens in the moments directly after the baptism.

 • Before the baptism: Methodists ministers often begin baptisms by explaining the meaning of baptism, according to the New Testament.
-The minister then asks the person being baptized (if they aren’t an infant) if they have renounced sin and profess faith in Christ.
+The minister then asks the person being baptized (if they aren’t an infant) if they have renounced sin and professed faith in Christ.

-• After the baptism: When a baptism is over, it’s common for family, friends, and the congregation to applaud and cheer, though this may not be welcome in traditional settings.
+• After the baptism: When the baptism is over, it’s common for family, friends, and the congregation to applaud and cheer, though this may not be welcome in traditional settings.
 The minister may speak instructions or encouragement to the child’s parent before praying for the baptized person.
 Baptism is also a public way for a Christian to be set apart as a follower of Christ.
 The child, or in some cases, their parents on their behalf, are committing to the Christian faith and practice.
 [1]

 Although Methodists believe that baptism is the ordinary means of justifying grace, it does not guarantee that the person has attained salvation.
 Methodists also believe that a person can be saved without baptism.
 (Also see Methodist vs Lutheran: What’s the Difference?)

-Does baptism guarantee devotion to Christ?
-No. At any point, a baptized person may verbally or practically, renounce their baptism and walk away from God.
-This is perhaps most obvious in the case of baptized infants, who, when they reach full maturity, may choose to not continue their relationship Christ.
+No. At any point, a baptized person may, verbally or practically, renounce their baptism and walk away from God.
+This reality is perhaps most obvious in the case of baptized infants, who, when they reach full maturity, may choose to not continue their relationship Christ.
 In this case, they are removing themselves from the covenant community.

 Infant baptism

-How is Methodist baptism different than Baptist baptism?
+How is Methodist Baptism Different Than Baptist Baptism?

-In the Baptist tradition, baptism is in large part a public expression of faith in Christ.
-There is no special application of grace in the act of immersing a person in the waters of baptism.
+Baptism is partly a public expression of faith in Christ in the Baptist tradition.
+There is no unique application of grace in immersing a person in the waters of baptism.
 God, however, commands it, and it serves as a potent symbol of the inward change of the individual.

-Do Baptists baptize infants?
-No. In the Baptist tradition, baptism is the result of a person’s willful, conscious decision to follow Christ.
-An infant cannot have faith and therefore Baptists believe that a church should not baptize anyone until they mature to an age of accountability.
+No. In the Baptist tradition, baptism results from a person’s willful, conscious decision to follow Christ.
+An infant cannot have faith; therefore, Baptists believe that a church should not baptize anyone until they mature to an age of accountability.
 At this point, they can understand the core doctrines of Christianity and believe it for themselves.

-Why don’t Baptists baptize infants?
-Baptists believe that “believer’s baptism” follows more closely the teaching of the Bible.
-They argue that in the New Testament, baptism always occurs after an adult has chosen to follow Christ.
 Therefore, baptism doesn’t save a person or bestow special grace.
-People should be baptized because they have been saved through God’s grace in Christ.
-In the Baptist tradition, baptism is primarily a symbolic act that testifies to an inward change.
+Instead, people should be baptized because they have been saved through God’s grace in Christ.
+Baptism is primarily a symbolic act in the Baptist tradition that testifies to an inward change.

-On the other hand, Methodists believe that any Christian baptism that uses trinitarian theology is a valid baptism.
 Therefore, Methodists would not advocate for an additional baptism if an individual was baptized in the Catholic Church as a child.

 Additionally, Methodists do not think that the Bible exclusively commands the baptism of adults.
-They would point out passages such as Acts 16:33, which seem to describe the baptism of entire family units.
+They would point out passages such as Acts 16:33, which describe the baptism of entire family units.
+“And he took them the same hour of the night and washed their wounds; and he was baptized at once, he and all his family” (ESV).

 This, so the argument goes, would almost certainly include both infants and young children.

 Although Methodists baptize infants, they also baptize adults who convert to Christianity later in life or who, for whatever reason, have never been baptized.
-The liturgies that Methodists use for baptism have enough flexibility built into them that they work for both the baptism of infants and for adults.

 For example, during the vow-taking part of the baptism, the minister only leads the individual to take these vows if the person being baptized is of the appropriate age.
 (Also see Do Catholics Celebrate Lent?)

-Because of the emphasis on God’s initiation in baptism and the importance of the covenant community, the baptismal service for infants and adults is much the same.
 Regardless of age, at the end of the baptism, the person, at least in the United Methodist Church, automatically becomes a church member.
-However, only practicing members of the church are counted for church membership totals and statistics.
+However, only practicing church members are counted for church membership totals and statistics.

-Can Methodists be baptized twice?
 Occasionally, adults who have already been baptized may wish to be baptized again.
-This is problematic because, traditionally, Methodists have believed that the baptism should only happen once.
-The individual may, however, desire to publicly rededicate their lives to Christ.
+This practice is problematic because, traditionally, Methodists have believed that baptism should only happen once.
+The individual may, however, desire to rededicate their life to Christ publicly.
 (Also see Do Methodists Believe in the Trinity?)

-In response to this request, the UMC has written a church liturgy that shares many similarities to that which they use for an actual baptism.
-However, in place of sprinkling water on the head, the minister may splash water on the person’s feet.
+However, instead of sprinkling water on the head, the minister may splash water on the person’s feet.
 In this way, it remains visually distinct from baptism.
 [3]

 References: